-In a previous blog post we mentioned Microsoft Azure’s latest announcements for what they call “Azure Functions.”
+In a previous posting we mentioned Microsoft Azure’s latest announcements for what they call “Azure Functions.”
 It’s a part of their approach to the trend toward “serverless computing” — a concept taking the place of “big data” as the hot-button topic in internet development circles these days.

 As we’ve discussed this emerging trend with our fellow coders and technological peers, the conversation seems to always start with a discussion about what “serverless” means.
 After all, the purpose of all those super-gigantic datacenters that all the big-boys of tech have been building — we’re talking about the Microsofts, Googles, Amazons, and IMBs of the world — is to house literally millions of steel server boxes in seven-foot-tall server racks aligned within buildings the size of football fields.